Dymsonek/async-task-runner-node/README.md

     { "id": 2, "status": "error", "startedAt": ..., "finishedAt": ..., "durationMs": 120, "error": "Task 2 failed" }
   ]
 }

+If a task exceeds `timeoutMs`, it is marked as an error with `error: "Task N timed out after X ms"`.

 ## Testing